 This section outlines the relevant constitutional and statutory provisions.
-Because the various plaintiffs-appellees (collectively, "Challengers") brought a facial challenge before the statute ever took effect, the litigation must focus on relevant laws: "the challenger must establish that no set of circumstances exists under which the Act would valid." and "[t]he that be fact [a statutel might operate unconstitutionally under some conceivable set of circumstances is insufficient to render it wholly invalid."
+Because the various plaintiffs-appellants and cross-appellees (collectively, "Plaintiffs") brought a facial challenge before Alabama Act 2011-535 (hereinafter, "HB56") ever took effect, the litigation must focus on relevant laws: "the challenger must establish that no set of circumstances exists under which the Act would be valid," and "[t]he fact that [a statute] might operate unconstitutionally under some conceivable set of circumstances is insufficient to render it wholly invalid."
 U.S. v.
 Salerno, 481 U.S. 739, 745 (1987).